City Detail

 Implementation details:

 The City of Saint Cloud adopted a Historic Preservation Ordinance in 1990 for the purposes of protecting and preserving the historic neighborhoods, structures and properties within the city.
+In 1991, St. Cloud became a Certified Local Government.
+Through the years, the St. Cloud Heritage Preservation Commission has successfully integrated historic preservation into broader community development.
 In 2003 the City adopted the Residential Historic District Preservation Design Manual and the Downtown Preservation Design Manual as tools for property owners to design and build new structures within the historic districts, and/or renovate existing structures within the districts.
+This includes renovations that help with energy efficiency.
 Both the Residential and Downtown Design Manuals encourage in-fill development and designing and building structures to maintain the historic character of the district including design elements, facades, window and sign structure and placement and setbacks.
 In addition, the Manuals encourage the use of modern building techniques, styles and materials to achieve the design guidelines which would include green building materials and practices aimed at reducing energy and resources.

 Outcome measures/metrics/money saved: